quietui/quiet/docs/docs/developers/contributing.md

 Events should always be composed.
 Events should only be cancelable if they're actually cancelable by the end user.
 Events should bubble to support delegation unless there's a specific reason not to or if it makes sense to align with the platform, e.g. `quiet-focus` and `quiet-blur`.

+For compatibility with frameworks, form controls must dispatch `input` and `change` events along with `quiet-input` and `quiet-change`.

 ### Observing slots

 The platform doesn't currently provide an easy way to detect if slots have content, so the `QuietElement` base class offers a utility to facilitate this.
 With it, you can show/hide sections of the template and/or toggle classes based on a named slot's status.